-As expected, senior-level candidates and technical job seekers can have a resume of 3 pages or longer.
+As expected, the question “how long should a resume be” most applies to senior-level candidates and technical job seekers, since they can have a resume of 3 pages or longer.
 Further, people in academia or sciences seeking to convey their publications, patents, and licenses have to write long resumes, too.

 On the Format and Length of Your Resume

 Resume format (somehow) affects your application tool’s length.
 Hence, choosing the right format leads to proper arrangement of sections, giving you a resume in its exact or ideal length as it needs to be.